andrasbabos/learning_aws/general/documentation/03 - terraform.md

 - get session token
 - set the token credentials in the config file for the ${PROJECT_NAME}_session profile
 - assume role with the session profile
-- set the role credentials in the config file for the t${PROJECT_NAME}_erraform profile
+- set the role credentials in the config file for the ${PROJECT_NAME}_terraform profile
 - use terraform commands with the ${PROJECT_NAME}_terraform profile provided in the terraform code

 The detailed steps are the following: